Skip to main content

 What led you to Hopkins and choosing to study biostatistics?

-During my undergraduate studies at Butler University, I got involved in research collaborating with Tara Lineweaver in the Department of Psychology to evaluate dementia symptoms at a local nursing home by implementing a music intervention.
+During my undergraduate studies at Butler University, I got involved in research collaborating with Tara Lineweaver, PhD, in the Department of Psychology to evaluate dementia symptoms at a local nursing home by implementing a music intervention.
 This experience really excited me about the possibility of using statistics to improve a population’s health, especially older adults.

 While pursing my masters in biostatistics at the University of Michigan, I became interested in the power of objective measurement, especially from wearable devices such as accelerometers and heart-rate monitors.
 These new interests led me to apply to Hopkins Biostatistics.
-I knew I wanted to come here after Karen Bandeen-Roche made the time to meet with me on multiple occasions to discuss the program and how I could continue my pursuit of aging research with the Johns Hopkins Center on Aging and Health.
+I knew I wanted to come here after Karen Bandeen-Roche, PhD, MS, made the time to meet with me on multiple occasions to discuss the program and how I could continue my pursuit of aging research with the Johns Hopkins Center on Aging and Health.

 I have felt a sense of belonging since the moment I started as a student here.